Fresh violence erupts in Manipur, ex-MLA among three arrested

 The protestors included the Kukis, one of the larger tribal communities in Manipur.
 They have been at odds with the state government, and, in particular, the chief minister who the community claims harbours Meitei “majoritarian” sentiments.
 The clashes have left at least 73 persons dead and over 35,000 displaced.

 The fresh violence on Monday took place in the New Checkon market area around 2 pm.
-The area is home to the Kukis, Meiteis and other ethnic groups.
+The area is home to the Kukis, Meiteis and other ethnic groups, according to the Hindustan Times.

 In the morning, as the curfew was relaxed, a group of men armed with firearms and led by the former MLA allegedly asked traders to close their shops.
 Security personnel intervened to control the situation, reported The Indian Express.